Where We Work

 School-Based Violence Prevention Program

-Safe Streets also collaborates with Renaissance Academy, Frederick Douglass High School, and the Augusta Fells Savage Institute of Visual Arts to address risk and protective factors related to violence among students, and offer other necessary support towards preventing school-based violence.
+Safe Streets also collaborates with the Augusta Fells Savage Institute of Visual Arts, Frederick Douglass High School, and Renaissance Academy to address risk and protective factors related to violence among students, and offer other necessary support towards preventing school-based violence.